Hands down, my most frequently asked question is “What is a copywriter?” Other times, I get:

 Some may prefer gimmicks to attention-grab, we use straight copy to convert readers into buyers.
 Increasing brand awareness and brand knowledge to increase ROI is what copywriters do best.

 I know that was a lot.
-Part of me was venting another was truly explaining because copywriters are a big deal.
+Part of me was venting another was thoroughly explaining because copywriters are a big deal.
 All I want is for the world to know, starting with you.
 So, if you take away anything from this blog, please remember:

 1. Copywriters create text within marketing materials that persuades readers to act.